Cardiacs: 2024: Sing to Tim tribute shows and the lead-up to LSD

-Over 3 years after Tim's passing, and having teased at something involving the band in the days preceding, Tim Smith's Spratleys announced a show, featuring Cardiacs members "past, present, and future" to pay tribute to Tim Smith and his music, which was to take place at the Garage on 4 May 2024 (subsequently adding dates 3 May at the Garage and 5 May at Brudenell Social Club).
-Cardiacs Family and Friends consisted of Jim Smith (bass and backup vocals), Jon Poole (vocals and guitar), Christian Hayes (vocals and guitar), and Bob Leith (drums), with long-time associates Craig Fortnam (percussion), Chloe Herington (saxophone), and Adrien Rodes (keyboard).
-Sharron Fortnam (vocals), Jo Spratley (vocals), Tiny Wood from Sleepy People (vocals), and Mark Cawthra (vocals) appeared on stage as guests, as well as Kavus Torabi (guitar, and who was slated to be a main member before schedule conflicts) on 3 May.
+Over three years after Tim's passing, and having teased at something involving the band in the days preceding, Tim Smith's Spratleys announced a show, featuring Cardiacs members "past, present, and future" to pay tribute to Tim Smith and his music, which was to take place at the Garage on 4 May 2024 (subsequently adding dates 3 May at the Garage and 5 May at Brudenell Social Club).
+Cardiacs Family & Friends consisted of Jim Smith (bass and backup vocals), Jon Poole (vocals and guitar), Christian Hayes (vocals and guitar), and Bob Leith (drums), with long-time associates Craig Fortnam (percussion), Chlöe Herington (saxophone), and Adrien Rodes (keyboard).
+Sharron Fortnam (vocals), Jo Spratley (vocals), Tiny Wood from Sleepy People (vocals), and Mark Cawthra (vocals) appeared on stage as guests, as well as Kavus Torabi (guitar, and who was slated to be a main Cardiacs Family & Friends member before schedule conflicts) on 3 May.

-Sing to Tim: Autumn Tour (10–13 October 2024)

-Following the May shows in London and Leeds, on 7 May 2024 it was announced that Sing to Tim would be coming back for another 4 shows in early October.
-These shows were marketed as an "Autumn tour" and the announcement was posted, like the last, on the Tim Smith's Spratleys Facebook page.
-The four dates were to take place between 10–13 October and will take place in the cities of Manchester (Band on the Wall), Glasgow (SWG3 Warehouse), Newcastle (The Grove) and Brighton (Concorde 2).
+Following the May shows in London and Leeds, on 7 May 2024 it was announced that Sing to Tim would be coming back for an autumn tour in early October: the announcement was posted, like the last, on the Tim Smith's Spratleys Facebook page.

-Lead-up to LSD

 On 17 June 2024, Cardiacs Family and Friends, along with Tim Smith's Spratleys, played a double-header radio session as part of the BBC Radio 6 Music Riley & Coe block.
 During their Riley & Coe interviews, Jo Spratley and Jim Smith explained that attempts had been made to resume live activity in 2020 and 2021, but were aborted for various reasons.
 With the passage of time, all involved believed it was now the right time to continue.
-During Cardiacs Family and Friends' interview, Jim Smith confirmed that the long-unreleased album LSD was in the mixing stage, and that he had hoped to release it around April 2025.
+Jim Smith also confirmed that the long-unreleased album LSD was in the mixing stage, and that he had hoped to release it around April 2025.
 He also elaborated that the album had been worked on before and during Tim's illness and after his passing, with contributions from many Cardiacs family members and friends.

+The four autumn dates took place between 10 and 13 October at Band on the Wall (Manchester), SWG3 Warehouse (Glasgow), The Grove (Newcastle) and Concorde 2 (Brighton).